Ngnghm/ngnghm.github.io/_src/About.md

 Reddit, or [Lobsters](https://lobste.rs/).
-Eventually, I decided to join the Software Industry, that I may learn how to build real commercial software that actually gets deployed and used—and incidentally earn a better living.
+Eventually, I decided to join the Software Industry, that I may learn how to build real commercial software that actually gets deployed and used — and incidentally earn a better living.
-Indeed I did learn a lot on how to build software—and, more often than not, on how _not_ to build software.
+Indeed I did learn a lot on how to build software
+— and, more often than not, on how _not_ to build software.
 My initial ambition was that having learned how to build software, I would apply this knowledge to building TUNES.
 Yet, though the dream of TUNES never left me, it moved to the back of my brain